juju/docs/src/en/getting-started.md

 ## Next steps

 Congratulations!
-You have now deployed a complex workload in the cloud without hours of looking up config options or wrestling with install scripts!
+You have now deployed a complex workload in the cloud without hours of looking up configuration options or wrestling with install scripts!

 To discover more about what Juju can do for you, we suggest taking a look at some of the following pages of documentation: